- Price: $119

 As with other masks with this design, our Reviews Team likes the way the Philips Respironics Dreamwear Silicone Nasal Pillow CPAP Mask top-of-head connection allows sleepers to move around more freely.
 We also like the softness of the nasal cushion and that the straps adjust at the back of the head, eliminating the cords and tubes that often leave lines on the face after sleeping with them pressing into the skin all night.

-The downside we found with the Dreamwear Nasal Pillow mask’s strap placement is that it may make it harder for some users to keep the mask tightly in place without the ability to adjust the area around the nasal area.
+The downside we found with the Dreamwear Nasal Pillow mask’s strap placement is that it may make it harder for some users to keep the mask tightly in place without the ability to adjust the nasal area.
 But the ability to switch sleeping positions or get out of bed without being disturbed by tubes still makes this mask a good option, in our view.

 If you’re also researching full coverage CPAP masks, check out our review of the “5 Best CPAP Masks for Side Sleepers.”